-As director of the Kentucky Administrative Office of the Courts, Laurie K. Dudgeon oversees nearly 3,300 employees, including 403 elected justices, judges and circuit court clerks.
-She administers the $300 million Judicial Branch budget, drafts and promotes passage of legislation affecting the courts, and works with officials at the county, state and national levels.
+As director of the Administrative Office of the Courts, Laurie K. Dudgeon oversees nearly 3,300 court employees and serves 403 elected justices, judges and circuit court clerks.
+She administers the $300 million Judicial Branch budget, drafts and promotes passage of legislation affecting the courts, and works with officials at the state, national and county levels.

 Since being named director in 2009, Director Dudgeon has streamlined the organizational structure of the AOC and maintained a balanced Judicial Branch budget in spite of deep reductions during the state’s financial crisis.
 She is leading the Judicial Branch’s efforts to adopt eFiling by replacing Kentucky’s obsolete court case management system with one that will support eFiling, eRecords, video arraignment and accounts payable.
 She also orchestrated the relocation of the AOC.
 After 25 years in a leased facility, the AOC moved in November 2013 to a lease-for-purchase property in Frankfort that will allow the AOC to own its building for the first time in its history.

 Director Dudgeon is a 2012 alumna of the prestigious Toll Fellowship program, one of the nation’s premier leadership development programs for state government officials.